Tya Language Specification

 positive number when the receiver sorts before, equal to, or after other.

 Numbers conform to Comparable as primitive values.
-Strings do not define
+Strings do not support the

 Equatable is the standard domain equality protocol.
 A class implements it by